Set up API access in Partner Center

 After your account is set up, you must enable API access before you can use the Partner Center SDK with the integration sandbox.
-You need to enable access to the API separately for both your primary Partner Center account and your integration sandbox account.
+You need to enable access to the API separately for both your primary Partner account and your integration sandbox account.

 Enable API access

-On the confirmation page, copy the app registration information, especially the Key if you're creating a Web App, and store it in a safe place.
+Copy the app registration information, especially the Key if you're creating a Web App, and store it in a safe place.

 Write and test code in the integration sandbox